-The Penalty Charge Notice has been issued because the council believes your vehicle broke parking restrictions.
+The Penalty Charge Notice has been issued because we believe your vehicle broke parking restrictions.
 The details will be stated on your Penalty Charge Notice.

 Most major debit/credit cards are accepted.
 You'll need to enter your vehicle registration number and your Penalty Charge Notice number (please note if the PCN has been issued by a Civil Enforcement Officer today it won't be available to pay online until tomorrow).